Privacy Policy

 Transmission of Personal Data

-In the context of our processing of personal data, it may happen that the data is transferred to other places, companies or persons or that it is disclosed to them.
-Recipients of this data may include, for example, service providers commissioned with IT tasks or providers of services and content that are embedded in a website.
-In such cases, the legal requirements will be respected and in particular corresponding contracts or agreements, which serve the protection of your data, will be concluded with the recipients of your data.
+In the course of processing personal data, it may happen that this data is transmitted to or disclosed to other entities, companies, legally independent organizational units, or individuals.
+Recipients of this data may include service providers tasked with IT duties or providers of services and content that are integrated into a website.
+In such cases, we observe the legal requirements and particularly conclude relevant contracts or agreements that serve to protect your data with the recipients of your data.

 International data transfers